dekifx/Asus-A442UQ-Hackintosh/README.md

 - etc.

 ## General Guides
+- Download a copy of OpenCore latest releases and replace the following files from this repository
+  - EFI/BOOT/BOOTx64.efi
+  - EFI/OC/OpenCore.efi
+  - EFI/OC/Drivers/OpenRuntime

+  with the ones from the latest OpenCore release, and don't forget to adjust as well as compare my config.plist file with the sample.plist from latest OpenCore     release.
+And lastly validate the config with [Sanity Checker](https://opencore.slowgeek.com/), and [ocvalidate](https://github.com/acidanthera/OpenCorePkg/tree/master/Utilities/ocvalidate).
 - I advise you to go to [Dortania's Opencore Guide](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html) for a better understanding with OpenCore Configurations.
 - Unlock MSR 0xE2 Register using OpenCore's ControlMsrE2.efi
 - Generate your own SMBIOS and Platform Info (Serial Number, etc) before booting with this configuration.